ShayanTheDev/Socially-CSS-Animations-Assighnment/README.md

 - Improving frontend design skills

 ## 🔗 Live Preview
-You can view the project by Link Below (https://shayanthedev.github.io/Socially-CSS-Animations-Assighnment/).
+You can view the project with this Link
+(https://shayanthedev.github.io/Socially-CSS-Animations-Assighnment/).

 ## 📌 Future Improvements